DavidThielen/TradeWindsLoggerProvider/README.md

 We did test this thoroughly.
 But the testing was as part of our web app, including stepping through in places with the debugger.

-### License

-This is under the MIT license.
-If you find this very useful I ask (not a requirement) that you consider reading my book [I DON’T KNOW WHAT I’M DOING!: How a Programmer Became a Successful Startup CEO](https://a.co/d/bEpDlJR).

-And if you like it, please review it on Amazon and/or GoodReads.
-The number of legitimate reviews helps a lot.
-Much appreciated.